March 2, 2015 by Heather Purdin

 Light Exposure — It is our very primal nature for mammal species to slow down, hibernate, and increase energy reserves during winter.
 Nature guides us into this pattern by giving us fewer hours of day light, but society asks us to work in opposition and further extend ourselves.
 To keep up, we need light!
 Sunlight actually helps trigger production of serotonin, a popular neurotransmitter that helps boosts mood, regulates metabolism, and balance hormones.
 Try getting morning sunlight exposure to aid circadian rhythm regulation and help the body awaken and energize.
 Taking a morning walk, drinking your coffee or tea on the patio, eating lunch outside as weather permits, and taking frequent sun breaks (in lieu of smoke breaks) can all increase winter exposure to sunlight.
 On those days when it's too cold to be outdoors, open the blinds and allow sunlight to enter your home or office.
 Even introducing bright colors to indoor environments helps some people.

 Sunlight is also our primary source of Vitamin D, which can have antidepressant effects in addition to its known role in maintaining strong, healthy bones.
 If you are unable to consume enough food sources and your winter climate does not allow enough sun exposure, it may be wise to consult your physician or dietitian about supplementing Vitamin D, which can be monitored through a simple blood test.
-Phototherapy, often prescribed by physicians who specialize in seasonal pattern mood disorders, is therapeutic application of artificial full spectrum light.
+Phototherapy, often prescribed by physicians who specialize in seasonal pattern co-occurring conditions, is therapeutic application of artificial full spectrum light.
 While a 10,000LUX light box is ideal for those needing phototherapy, less expensive full spectrum light bulbs can help in a pinch.
 Melatonin is a hormone made by the pineal gland, a small gland in the brain.
 Like serotonin, melatonin helps control your sleep and wake cycles, appetite, and mood.
 Just as light triggers serotonin release, melatonin synthesis requires an absence of light.
 Working together to control your circadian rhythm, you can think of serotonin as the "on" switch that awakens you and melatonin as the "off" switch that allows you to sleep.